Flaxseed For Health

-- The high fiber content, the mono unsaturated fatty acids and the omega-3 fatty acidshelp in lowering blood pressure, incidence of coronary artery disease, stroke and various cancers.
+- The high fibre content, the monounsaturated fatty acids and the omega-3 fatty acids help in lowering blood pressure, the incidence of coronary artery disease, stroke and various cancers.

 - The omega-3 help in the development of the infants and their nervous system.

 - The lignans have hormonal. antioxidant and cancer-preventive properties.